 So, what material frame should I go for?

 Aluminium is used as it is strong and lightweight, whilst at the same time cheaper than carbon fibre.
 It is easy to mass-produce frames in this material, which means it's very popular on entry level road bikes.
-Road racing bikes are made out of aluminium because it is extremely stiff when made right and stands up to crashes better than most carbon frames.
+Road bikes are made out of aluminium because it is extremely stiff when made right and stands up to crashes better than most carbon frames.
 The downside of aluminium is it can be too stiff to be comfortable over long distances, but as a value for money material it's hard to beat.

 Whatever your choice of frame material, we will have something to suit.